-A: You will need to present your physical USC Card to enter the library when you arrive for your reservation.
-At Norris Medical Library, you also will need to present your Trojan Check confirmation when entering the library.
+A: You need USC net ID credentials in order to make a reservation.
+You will need to present your physical USC Card, your Trojan Check confirmation, and your library reservation confirmation to enter the library.
 You can obtain your USC ID card through the university's USCard services.

 Q: How does the reservation system work?

 A: Start your reservation here.
 You’ll receive a confirmation with instructions for checking in on the day or your scheduled study time.
-On the day of your reservation, check in online using the link in your confirmation email, complete Trojan Check, wear your mask, be prepared to show your check-in confirmation and USC ID when entering the library.
+On the day of your reservation, check-in online using the link in your confirmation email, complete Trojan Check, wear your mask, and be prepared to show your library reservation confirmation and you physical USC ID Card when entering the library.

 Q: Do I need to arrive at the beginning of my reservation period?